 Condo documents tell you about the condo board’s financial resources and effectiveness.
 These documents can include information on financial statements, budgets, board meetings, engineer reports, by-laws, and owner’s obligations.
 Reviewing these documents is a key part of home buyer due diligence.

 Once you become a partial owner of the condo corporation, you will be partially responsible for any repairs.
 Make sure to obtain and review the minutes of the condo corporation meetings for the last couple years as this will alert you to any existing maintenance issues.
 You should also ask for receipts from past major structural repairs to help you predict future maintenance costs.

-10. Next Steps After Planning The Due Diligence
+10. Next Steps After Planning The Home Buyer Due Diligence

 Ask Kahane Law’s real estate lawyers to review the contract before signing with your realtor.
 We are here to help if there is anything you are not sure of.
 This way, we can help you include any conditions the agreement is subject to.
 Common conditions include property inspection, approval of financing, and lawyer review.
-Also, do not expect that appliances, such as the refrigerator and stove, will be included as part of your purchase.
-These items should be specifically written into the contract.
-We are here to help.
-After the contract is signed, it is much harder to make changes!
+Also, do not just expect that appliances, such as the refrigerator and stove, automatically for part of the inclusions as part of your purchase.
+Always ensure drafting these items specifically written into the contract.
+Call us anytime for help.
+After the execution of the contract by both parties, it is much harder to make changes!

 Legal Help From Home Buyer Due Diligence Real Estate Lawyers

 When finalizing the purchase of your home, ask us to review all your legal documents before waiving any conditions.
 Most people do not, but we are happy to.
 These documents include the registrations on title, the purchase and sale agreement, and the real property report.
 This is extremely important to help you avoid the unexpected – for example – registrations on your property’s title may reveal restrictive covenants that prevent you from using the land in specific ways.